 68. Be of service

 We all have the potential to impact the world in a meaningful and lasting way.
 Learning who we are and what we have to offer takes time, patience, and thoughtful self-reflection.
-Allow the following questions help you discover your own capacity for leadership.
+Taking a job at a summer camp, allow the following questions help you discover your own capacity for leadership.